hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 **Data Model**

-Our web page has six major components: User Profiles.
+Our web page has 几个 major components: User Profiles.

 *  User profiles contains and shows user's personal information, each user has the unique user id.
 Also they can have other infomation that they want to store.